bday-boy/weeble/README.md

 # weeble

-Uses an existing anime database taken from https://github.com/manami-project/anime-offline-database and adds/deletes some data from public APIs.
+Uses public APIs to get anime data based on various criteria and then uses that data to make a Wordle- or Squirle-like game.

 ## Guessing criteria